Andrey Rublev: 2013–2014: Early career and Davis Cup debut

 Rublev debuted at the Bulgaria F6 Futures, reaching the quarterfinals.
 He continued his career in Bulgaria, where he again reached the quarterfinals, but became runner-up in doubles.
 The 15-year-old reached his first ITF Futures final in 2013 in Minsk, Belarus.
-After an unsuccessful fall, he recorded his first win at the USA F31 Futures in Bradenton, United States.
+After an unsuccessful fall, he recorded his first win at the F31 Futures in Bradenton, Florida.

 In the 2014 Tour he started in Kazakhstan, reaching a semifinal and a final in the two Futures events in Aktobe, respectively.
 In the latter he beat Belarusian Yaraslav Shyla for his second win.
 Rublev reached the final of the Czech F1 Futures in doubles, partnering with Pole Andriej Kapaś, and continued his success in the Russian F3 Futures in Moscow, becoming champion in singles and runner-up in the doubles competition.

-2015: ATP debut, First doubles title
+2015: ATP debut, first doubles title

 In 2015, Rublev entered his first ATP tournament in Delray Beach, where he reached the second round losing to Steve Johnson in straight sets.

 Rublev made his debut at the Davis Cup, where in the second round play-off of the Europe Zone Group I, in the third rubber, he partnered with Konstantin Kravchuk and won the match against the Portuguese team Gastão Elias / João Sousa in three sets.

 The Russian participated at his first Masters 1000 entry in Miami, where he defeated Pablo Carreño Busta, but lost to John Isner.
 He entered the clay season at the Barcelona Open, where as a qualifier he reached the second round after overcoming Fernando Verdasco.

 With his win over Finn Jarkko Nieminen at Geneva Open, 17-year-old Rublev repeated Nadal's success in winning at least once on five ATP tournaments in one season as a teenager who is under 18 years old.
 (Nadal did that in 2004.)

 Rublev was called for the Davis Cup team in the 2015 Davis Cup Europea/Africa Zone Group I match against Spain, held in Vladivostok.
 After losing his first match against Tommy Robredo, Rublev won his second match against Pablo Andújar in the decisive fifth rubber to complete a 0–2 comeback for Russia against five-time champion Spain.
-This secured team Russia a place in the World Group Play-offs.
-Russia played in the World Group Play-offs last time in 2012, losing then to Brazil 0–5.
+This secured team Russia a place in the World Group play-offs.
+Russia played in the World Group play-offs last time in 2012, losing then to Brazil 0–5.

 He made his major debut at 2015 US Open as a qualifier.
 Rublev won his first ATP title at the 2015 Kremlin Cup in doubles, partnering with comeback Dmitry Tursunov.